EasyFixerApp/easy-fixer/README.md

 ### Core Organization Principles

-The project follows a **feature-first** architecture (also known as vertical slicing or modular architecture) that prioritizes organizing code by domain features rather than technical layers.
+The project follows a **feature-first** architecture (also known as vertical slicing or modular architecture) that prioritizes organizing code by domain/ features/use cases rather than technical layers.

 - **Features over Technical Layers**: Code is primarily organized by feature/domain, then by technical concern within each feature